JemiBrown/JemiBrown/README.md

 - 💬 Ask me about anything, I am an open book.
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I share a birthday with my son.
+- Excited to start this journey into a new career path.